-The right to inspect and review the student's education records within 45 days of the day the district receives a request for access.
-Parents or eligible students should submit a written request to the district records custodian a written request that identifies the record(s) they wish to inspect.
-The records custodian will make arrangements arrange for access and notify the parent or eligible student of the time and place where they may inspect the records may be inspected.

-2. The right to request the amendment of amendments to the student's education records that the parent or eligible student believes areto be inaccurate or misleading.
+- a) The right to inspect and review the student's education records within 45 days of the day the district receives a request for access.
+Parents or eligible students should submit a written request to the district records custodian that identifies the record(s) they wish to inspect.
+The records custodian will arrange for access and notify the parent or eligible student of the time and place where they may inspect the records. - b) The right to request amendments to the student's education records that the parent or eligible student believes to be inaccurate or misleading.
 Parents or eligible students may ask the district to amend a record that they believe is inaccurate or misleading.
 They should write the school principal, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-If the district decides not to amend the record as requested by the parent or eligible student, the district will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
+If the district decides not to amend the record as requested by the parent or eligible student, the district will notify the parent or eligible student of the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.